-Self-publishing model is a model where a game developed by a Nexon Group member such as NEXON Korea Corporation and NEOPLE INC. is directly serviced (including the setup of a network environment, marketing and user support) by themselves or by the Company or Nexon Group companies including Nexon America Inc., NEXON TAIWAN LIMITED and Nexon Thailand Co., Ltd.
+Self-publishing model is a model where a game developed by a Nexon Group entity such as NEXON Korea Corporation and NEOPLE INC. is directly serviced (including the setup of a network environment, marketing and user support) by themselves or by the Company or another Nexon Group entity including Nexon America Inc. and NEXON TAIWAN LIMITED.